 “Our mission is to connect you with your favourite restaurants, so you can help them through difficult times and continue enjoying them in the future.”EatLater Team

 4. Launch an initiative in your neighbourhood.

 Locals for Local TO is an initiative created by a resident of Queen West neighbourhood to support local stores during the temporary shutdown.
 Residents of this neighbourhood can now order “goody bags” online that include items like fresh veggies, cookies, coffee and more.
 A portion of proceeds goes to food banks to give back to the community and locals in need.

 Most local makers rely on trade shows and exhibitions to showcase their craft and sell more goods.
 As most of the events have been unexpectedly cancelled, craft makers were left with large batches of unsold inventory.
 You can find out what trade shows were postponed, and access artisan exhibitor profiles on the event webpage.
 One Of A Kind Show offers a full list of artisan profiles.
 You can browse through all the exhibitors and discover makers from all walks of life.
 OOAK also announced that they will be featuring 20+ makers from #ooak20 every day in their stories.

-6. Advocate for your favourite small businesses.
+6. Advocate for your favourite local businesses.

 Now is the time to give a shout-out to your favourite places and services on social media.
 You can share restaurant delivery menus from your favourite places, or repost the promotion that your local service providers are offering.
 Look out for any initiatives that help local shops increase awareness and gain exposure during this time.